Project Broken 2018

-Neuropsychological Ambulatory Aruba invites you to save the dates: August 23, 24 and 25, 2018 for a multi-disciplinary Seminar & Workshops on Child Abuse and Violence with expert training and networking opportunities for professionals in the field.
+Neuropsychological Ambulatory Aruba invites you to participate in a multi-disciplinary Seminar and Workshops on Child Abuse and Violence with expert training and networking opportunities for professionals in the field.

 |This is one of few Seminars in the Caribbean, which addresses the Clinical, Forensic, Administrative and Judicial, Criminological, Psychological, Psychiatric, Social patterns of child maltreatment and fatalities.

 Issues of interest are, among others: Neonaticide, Filicide, Sudden Infant Death Syndrome (SIDS), Munchausen Syndrome, including, but not limited to risk factors, exposure to violence, physical abuse and cumulative harm.
 In short; approaches that can lead to a better understanding of strategies for timely detection, intervention, prevention and protection.

 |> Speakers and Workshop Facilitators | Daily Schedule|

 Besides lectures given by local and internationally awarded speakers, this Seminar offers 3 workshops with tracks that are designed for – among others-: Child Protective Services, Social Workers, Forensics, Criminologists, Pediatricians, Psychiatrists, General practitioners and other Health-care providers, First responders, Child/Family-Relationships Therapists, Educators, Law enforcement, Child Safety Officer’s, Clergy, Children and Youth-Serving Organizations (Including students Social Science & Medicine).